DeepanshuSarawagi/Kubernetes/02-Scheduling/README.md

 allow us to override this property if the pod is already created.
 However, there is a way to achieve this as well.

 We can create a Binding object and send a POST request to binding API.

+Refer to [nginx.yaml](../Pods/nginx.yaml) for manually assigning the node.